What Are the Different Types of Dentists & Dental Specialties?

 Periodontics

-A periodontist is a dentist that specialises in periodontal disease prevention, diagnosis, treatment, and the insertion of dental implants.
+A periodontist is a dentist who specialises in periodontal disease prevention, diagnosis, treatment, and the insertion of dental implants.
 Periodontists are regularly called upon to treat more challenging periodontal cases, such as severe gum disease.
 They also receive training in aesthetic periodontal procedures.

 The training period in Periodontics is 3 years or 4500 hours.